christianhg/real-world-xstate/README.md

 # Real-World XState

-A collection of real-world problems, and how you can solve them with [XState](https://xstate.js.org/).
+A collection of real-world problems and how you can solve them with [XState](https://xstate.js.org/).

 Feel free to contribute with examples ❤️

+The examples don't have to be copy/paste from an existing project.
+In fact, they should probably be distilled to a proof of concept/demo version.
+The main purpose is to share knowledge and experiences with orchestrating logic using state machines and statecharts.

 ## Examples